stefanscheidt/kotlin-dsl/docs/Kotlin-DSLs.md

 # Embedded DSLs

-> Embedded (or internal) domain-specific languages are implemented as libraries which exploit the syntax of their host general purpose language
+> Embedded (or internal) DSLs are implemented as libraries which exploit the syntax of their host general purpose language -- [Wikipedia](https://en.wikipedia.org/wiki/Domain-specific_language#Usage_patterns)
--- [Wikipedia](https://en.wikipedia.org/wiki/Domain-specific_language#Usage_patterns)

 ---